CircuitSetup/Flux-Capacitor_backup/README.md

 ### Control the FC via MQTT

-The FC can - to a limited extent - be controlled through messages sent to topic **bttf/fc/cmd**.
+The FC can - to a some extent - be controlled through messages sent to topic **bttf/fc/cmd**.
 Support commands are
 - TIMETRAVEL: Start a [time travel](#time-travel)
 - FLUX_OFF: Disables the [flux sound](#the-flux-sound)
 - FLUX_ON: Enables the [flux sound](#the-flux-sound)